Miniskirt: 1960s

 In the UK, skirts shortened to less than 24 inch were classed as children's garments rather than adult clothes.
 Children's clothing was not subject to purchase tax whereas adult clothing was.
 The avoidance of tax meant that the price was correspondingly less.

 Stockings with suspenders (American English: "garters") were not considered practical with miniskirts and were replaced with coloured tights or pantyhose.
-Legs could also be covered with knee-high socks or various heights of boots, lower-calf height in 1964–65, knee-heights throughout the period, over-the-knee and thigh-high boots more 1967–69, and even boot-hose or body boots (tights incorporating a shoe sole and heel to form a waist-high boot), often in stretch vinyl.
-Sandal straps or laces might crisscross or otherwise rise up the leg, even as high as the thigh, and body paints were offered for a time to add colour to the leg in more individualised ways than wearing tights.
+Legs could also be covered with knee-high socks, occasional thigh-high stockings, or various heights of boots, lower-calf height in 1964–65, knee heights throughout the period, over-the-knee and thigh-high boots more 1967–69, and even boot-hose or body boots (tights incorporating a shoe sole and heel to form a waist-high boot), often in stretch vinyl.
+For versatility, fitted, knee-high spats/gaiters that zipped or velcroed on could be added to regular shoes if you wanted the look of a boot.
+Sandal straps or laces might crisscross or otherwise rise up the leg, even as high as the thigh, and body paints and leg makeup were offered for a time to add colour to the leg in more individualised ways than wearing tights.

 While tights and pantyhose did solve some problems associated with the new short lengths, for more coverage some designers, primarily Ungaro, included matching shorts to be worn under their miniskirts, usually as short as or slightly shorter than the skirt but occasionally slightly longer.
 Skirt-looking shorts, known as divided skirts or culottes, long familiar items, were now also available in mini lengths, giving the look of a miniskirt but actually a bifurcated garment.
 Another concern as miniskirts became the norm was how older women and those with less-than-perfect legs could wear the new lengths.
 Designer Pierre Cardin attempted to address this problem in 1966 by recommending that skirt, tights, and shoes all be the same color and that the tights be somewhat thick.